braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/canvas_approval.md

 # Canvas approval and permissions

 > Canvas approval adds a review process to your workflow before launch.
-Now, you can check that each confirmation is approved in order to launch the Canvas.
+This way, you can check that each confirmation is approved in order to launch the Canvas.

 ## Turning on Canvas approval

 To turn on the approval workflow for Canvas, go to **Settings** > **Approval Workflow** under **Workplace Settings**.
 By default, this feature is turned off.

 ![The Approval Workflow settings where the option to use the approval workflow for campaigns and Canvases are enabled.][1]